Lonmin rebuffs Xstrata proposals to take control

 LONDON Lonmin (LMI.L) has rejected a reverse takeover proposal from its largest shareholder, Xstrata XTA.L, which questioned the ability of the strike-hit platinum producer's current bosses to keep their loss-making group afloat.

-At the centre of a wave of strikes at South African mines that have left dozens dead, Lonmin highlights the difficulties facing a platinum industry under pressure from low prices, rising costs and a restive labour force.
+At the center of a wave of strikes at South African mines that have left dozens dead, Lonmin highlights the difficulties facing a platinum industry under pressure from low prices, rising costs and a restive labor force.

 Lonmin on Friday detailed a discounted $817 million rights issue to repair its balance sheet - its second cash call in three years - and said it had slid to a $698 million full-year loss.